Higher-order Graph Convolutional Network with Flower-Petals Laplacians on Simplicial Complexes: Methodology

-The two-step walk integrates both the upward and downward walks, allowing the information to be transmitted from the flower core and back through the petals.
-A complete two-step walk process necessitates that the last step be a positive even number, and this entire process follows that
+The two-step walk \cite{ISMnet} integrates both the upward and downward walks, allowing the information to be transmitted from the flower core and back through the petals.
+A complete two-step walk process follows that